liamtimms/mrarch/archinstall.md

     * *Select partition format for root*: ext4
 7. **Mount Install or Config**
     * **Edit mirror list**: this opens the full mirror list using the editor we chose earlier (suggested vim), through a method of your choice move cc.columbia.edu to the top of the list and you may potentially wish to also move up NYU or comment out all the non-US servers (this step is Boston specific)
+        + this step may not be necessary for installs after August 2020.
 8. **Install arch linux pacstrap base**: this now actually installs arch onto the VM disk

 ## After the Install

-We now have a base system with almost nothing installed, we have no desktop, very little software, no users, no password, next we will set up all of that
+We now have a base system with almost nothing installed; we have no desktop, minimal little software, no users, no password, no specialized configurations.
+These next steps will set up all of that.

 1. **Set Computer Name**: best to use the same name as what you named the virtual machine at the begining of its set-up (this is why I said no caps and spaces)
 2. **Keyboard Layout**: us